arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I wonder what would happen if we called it &quot;Implicit Assumptions&quot; instead of &quot;Convention over Configuration&quot;.</p>&mdash; Andrzej Krzywda (@andrzejkrzywda) <a href="https://twitter.com/andrzejkrzywda/status/607519026944872448">June 7, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Naming is important!
 If we do not use _convention_ but instead _implicit assumption_ we will realise that it is not that simple and elegant at it looks like.
-Even worse, project tent do grow.
+Even worse, project tent to grow.
 When you will start using domain events you will want more and more of them.
 You could even want to have several handles for a single event ;) And maybe your handlers will need some dependencies? ...
 Here is the moment when your simple convention breaks!

 ## Make implicit explicit!
 By coding the subscriptions one by one, maybe grouping them in some functional areas (bounded context) and clearly defining dependencies you could have more clear code, less _"magic"_ and it should be easier to reason how things work.